LispCookbook/cl-cookbook/index.md

 If you want to contribute to the CL Cookbook, please send a pull request in or file a ticket!

 Yes, we're talking to you!
-We need contributors - write a chapter that's missing and add it, find an open question and provide an answer, find bugs and report them, (If you have no idea what might be missing but would like to help, take a look at the [table of contents][toc] of the Perl Cookbook.)
+We need contributors - write a chapter that's missing and add it, find an open question and provide an answer, find bugs, typos or grammar errors and report them.
 Don't worry about the formatting, just send plain text if you like - we'll take care about that later.

 Thanks in advance for your help!